jaimeparadela/JPprojects.github.io/README.md

   Discretization SDEs: A theory file introducing the Euler discretization of (certain) SDEs and the Euler-Maruyama Theorem on the convergence of this discretization.
 We also include some code files in which we implement this technique.

+  Monte Carlo: Option pricing by Monte Carlo method.
+Both in
+                - Discrete time.
+                - Continuous time (by making use of Euler discretization).